brand life cycle

 Another type of brand is an Ingredient Brand, which is a co-brand.
 Ingredient Brands usually provide additional trust or confidence and often signify using an exclusive or proprietary technology.
 Examples include Windows, Intel, Oracle, etc. If we buy an IBM computer, we will find two other co-brands: Windows and Intel.

-After being extremely successful, these brands moved up one level and became Corporate Brands or Global Brands, expanding geographically to become a dominant global leader.
+After being extremely successful, these brands moved up one level and became Corporate or Global Brands, expanding geographically to become dominant global leaders.

 Sometimes, a brand needs to move from one category to a brand of multiple categories.
 This is particularly common in fast-moving consumer goods.
-These categorizations are not mutually exclusive.
+These categories are not mutually exclusive.

 A brand can be both a global brand and a personality brand (Virgin) or a global brand and an ingredient brand (Intel).
 The Brand Life Cycle model suggests that the ultimate goal for all businesses is to have a global brand.